 This course covers the theory and practice of lighting techniques for single camera photography and video production.

 This course will address the technical and aesthetic aspects of cinematography with an emphasis on developing techniques and operating methods that will prepare each student to transition to a professional working environment.
 Prerequisite: MART113 - Photography I, MART295 - Introduction to Broadcast Media, or MART297 - Audio/Video Production.

 An introduction to camera-based animation techniques.
 Students will learn how to work with 2D, 3D, miniature and life-scale materials for the purpose of creating the illusion of motion through time.
 Physical craft skills are developed alongside technical training in digital equipment.

 |MART330||Motion Graphics Design 3 credits|

 This course introduces fundamental concepts for motion graphics, including graphics and promos for television, film titles and advertising.
 Design presentation and development, screen composition, graphic transitions, and content are emphasized.
-Students are expected to have strong understanding of design and motion theory prior to this course.
-Prerequisites: MART295 - Introduction to Broadcast Media or MART297 - Audio/Video Production, and ARTS330 - Graphic Design II: Graphic Design Studio.
+Students are expected to have a strong understanding of design and motion theory prior to this course.
+Prerequisite: GRDS230 - Graphic Design I:Tools, Methodology, and Vocabulary.